 Reasons to Visit Zion National Park in Winter

 In my opinion, Zion National Park is one of the best US National Parks to visit in January and other winter months.
+While other places in Utah, such as the Bonneville Salt Flats, are not ideal winter destinations, Zion is!

 The crowds are not ever-present like other times of the year and you can really connect with the humbling nature in a way that is just not as easy during summer or the shoulder seasons.

-During the high season, visitor numbers at Zion NP are around 500,000 per month (May-September).
+During the high season, visitor numbers at Zion NP are around 500,000 per month (May to September).
 During the winter, it is around 100,000 per month (December is around 170,000).

-Some of the things you can do in Zion National Park during winter are taking scenic drives, hiking and backpacking, cross-country skiing and snowshoeing, camping, photographing, and wildlife watching.
+Some of the things you can do in Zion National Park during the winter are taking scenic drives, hiking and backpacking, cross-country skiing and snowshoeing, camping, photographing, and wildlife watching.

-When is it Winter in Zion?
+When is it winter in Zion?

 Winter in Zion National Park is relatively short, actually.